inpsyde/wp-translation-downloader/docs/Supported composer types.md

 WordPress has [functions](https://developer.wordpress.org/?s=_textdomain&post_type%5B%5D=wp-parser-function)
 to load translations for its "standard" types, but it does not provide helpers for the "library" type.

-A simple yet flexible helper function could look like so:
+A simple yet flexible helper function (that mimics core functions) could look like so:

 ```php
 <?php